Soft, tender, and authentic. With 5 simple ingredients, learn how to make vegan flour tortillas from scratch!

 Step 3: cut the dough into 12 smaller pieces and roll each one until smooth.
 Once they are rolled, slightly flatten them, and cover with a towel to rest for 15 minutes up to a few hours (the longer they rest, the softer they'll turn out).

-Step 6: preheat a seasoned cast-iron skillet slowly (~10 minutes to heat it evenly) up to medium.
-Then, add a tortilla in and cook on the first side for 30-60 seconds, or until you see bubbling and light brown spots.
-Flip and cook for another 30-40 seconds.
+Step 6: preheat a seasoned cast-iron skillet slowly up to medium.
+Then, add a tortilla in and cook on the first side for 45-60 seconds, or until you see bubbling and light brown spots.
+Flip and cook for another 45-60 seconds.

 Step 7: when the tortilla looks ready, remove it from the heat and wrap it in a tea towel to keep warm while you cook the rest.
-Serve these warm with your favorite meals!
+Serve these warm with your favorite meals.
+Happy eating!

 Keeping warm: while you're cooking all the tortillas, it's important to keep them wrapped in a tea towel or tortilla warmer.
 The trapped steam will keep them soft and pliable.